OpenAPI

 default: "https://api.staging.example.com"

-You can also specify the default active environment a user will have :) if theres none set here we pick the first from the x-scalar-environments
+You can also specify the default active environment a user will have :) if there's none set here we pick the first from the x-scalar-environments

 to be the default